meganz/sdk/bindings/doc/java/sphinx/source/gettingstarted.rst

 :ref:`installsdk`

+The Java bindings can be found in ``sdk/bindings/java/nz/mega/sdk/``.

 -------------------
 Concepts
 -------------------

 There are some features of the SDK which **must** be initiated in order to work with the functionality of the SDK.
-For a detailed, C++ specific explanation of concepts, please visit: https://mega.nz/#doc

 ^^^^^^^
 AppKey